sprinteins/se-uilib/example-apps/app-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.

-The goal of this project is to show how to use the Svelte components in an Angular project.
+The goal of this project is to show how to use the UI components in an Angular project.

 ## Development server